alissatroiano/Dash/README.md

 User Story 1:

-> *"As a daily Dash user, I want to be able to search, so that I can find the recipes I actually want to use!"*
+> *"As a Dash user, I want to be able to search for recipes, so that I can find what I actually want to make!"*
 >> -Jane Marino, Homemaker

 User Story 2:

-> *"As a new user, I want to find the 'Sign Up' page right away, so I can create and update recipes."*
+> *"As a new user, I want to find the 'Sign Up' form right away, so I can create and update recipes."*
 >> -Michael Corona, Yoga Teacher

 User Story 3:

-> *"As a user, I want to be able to post my own recipes, so I can share them with like-minded individuals."*
+> *"As a contributor, I want to be able to post new recipes, so I can share my creations with like-minded individuals."*
 >> -Danielle Greenstein, Food Blogger

 User Story 4:

-> *"As a member, I want to be able to edit any of the recipes on the page, so I can use my expertise to contribute to the Dash community."*
+> *"As an editor, I want the option to edit any of the recipes on the page, so I can use my expertise to contribute to the Dash community."*
 >> -Andy Fjordane, Chef

 User Story 5:

-> *"As a Dash member, I want other members to edit my recipes, so I can learn new ways to prepare dishes."*
+> *"As a Dash contributor, I want other members to edit my recipes, so I can learn new ways to prepare dishes."*
 >> -Michelle Greene, Cafe Owner

 The user story worksheet that was completed during the Strategy Plane portion of this project can be viewed here: